Sometimes, it can be a struggle to be joyful. Trust me, I know.

-There are all kinds of reasons why a person’s sparkle might be a little dull.
+There are all kinds of reasons why a person’s joy might dull a little.
 Grief.
 Chronic illness or other disability.
 Marital discord or relationship issues.
 Financial hardship.
 Mental illness.
+Quarantine.

 Please know that if you’re struggling with any of these things, you’re not alone.
 I’ve dealt with most of them, and many other people have too.
 If you need to, please reach out.